flutter/website/src/get-started/editor.md

 1. Select **Flutter** in the list.

 1. Click **Install**.
-   Installing the Flutter plugin also installs the Dart plugin.
+   Installing the Flutter extension also installs the Dart extension.

-## Validate your VS Code setup with the Flutter Doctor
+## Validate your VS Code setup

 1. Go to **View** <span aria-label="and then">></span>
    **Command Palette...**.